 Teacher professional development and workshops

 Does your district offer professional development courses and workshops?
 Are you looking for high-quality, relevant, engaging lesson plans?
-In the 2012-2013 academic year, we will continue to offer our training courses, ranging from a 1-2 hour workshop to a 12 hour course for which we can offer PDPs.
+We offer training courses, ranging from a 1-2 hour workshop to an 18 hour course for which we can offer professional development points or credits.
 We also offer workshops at state, regional, and national teacher conferences.

 Our workshops explore examples of the hopes, realities and controversies in personal genetics and make connections to real world opportunities and conundrums your students and their families are likely to face in the coming years.
 Recent topics include: advances in personal genetics, personalized medicine, low cost genetic testing, fears and realities of genetic discrimination, the intersection of athletics and genetics, crime and DNA, reproductive genetics, genetic information and how to use it, and critical thinking as it applies to assessing genetic risk factors.

 Want to learn more about what pgEd has to offer?